wavyland/wavy/README.md

 Wavy makes it possible to run containerized GUI desktop applications &mdash; think Inkscape or Libreoffice &mdash; on Kubernetes and makes them accessible via the browser.
 This workflow allows users to run applications in the cloud and access them from any device without needing to install any software.
-Wavy works by patching Kubernetes Pods that are annotated with `wavy.squat.ai/enable=true` to include the necessary tools.
+Wavy works by patching Kubernetes workloads that are annotated with `wavy.squat.ai/enable=true` to include the necessary tools.

 ## Getting Started